Overview

 Sibelius was also one of the most place-specific of composers.
 His main literary influences were Nordic, particularly the Kalevala, the great Finnish national epic, and the landscapes which moved him so intensely are the forests and lakes of central Finland.
 He lived through and gave expression to the period of National Romanticism when Finland rebelled against Russian political and cultural dominance and emerged as an independent nation in 1917.

-The twentieth year of the International Sibelius Festival presents a number of symphonies interspersed with other orchestral, chamber and choral music.
-The Lahti Symphony Orchestra, directed by Dima Slobodeniouk, are joined by the Royal Stockholm Philharmonic Orchestra, themselves conducted by Sibelius in 1924 for the world première of Symphony No. 7.
-They perform the same symphony nearly 100 years on, in addition to Symphonies 5 and 6.
+The 25th year of the International Sibelius Festival presents a number of symphonies interspersed with other orchestral and chamber music.
+The Lahti Symphony Orchestra, directed by Dalia Stasevska, are joined by the Finnish Radio Symphony Orchestra.

 The small lakeside city of Lahti has hosted the festival annually since 2000 with performances taking place in the stunning timber concert hall, renowned for both design and acoustics.
-Our four nights there are preceded by a night in Helsinki, staying at Sibelius’s preferred Hotel Kamp, in order to set the National Romantic scene.
+Our three nights there are preceded by a night in Helsinki.

 Day 1